-If at any time and for any reason, I determine that the supervisee is not providing services commensurate with the standard of care, I develop and implement a written plan for remediation.
+If at any time and for any reason, I determine that my colleague is not providing services commensurate with the standard of care, I address my concerns with my colleague and/or the patient.
+I document communication with my colleague.

-I document supervision.